 - Figure out the size of each stratum according to your requirement.
 The numerical distribution amongst all the elements in all the strata will determine the type of sampling to be implemented.
 It can either be proportional or disproportional stratified sampling.

-- The researcher can then select random elements from each stratum to form the sample.
-Minimum one element must be chosen from each stratum so that there’s representation from every stratum but if two elements from each stratum are selected, to easily calculate the error margins of the calculation of collected data.
+- The researcher can select random elements from each stratum to form the sample.
+A minimum of one piece must be chosen from each stratum so that there’s representation from every stratum, but if two elements from each stratum are selected, quickly calculate the error margins of the calculation of collected data.

 Types of Stratified Random Sampling